UniversalDependencies/docs/treebanks/la_ittb/index.md

 <pre>
 @article{lait-ud,
-author = {Cecchini, Flavio Massimiliano and Passarotti, Marco and Marongiu, Paola and Zeman, Daniel}, title = {{Challenges in Converting the Index Thomisticus treebank into Universal Dependencies}}, journal = {Proceedings of the Universal Dependencies Workshop 2018 (UDW 2018)}, year = {2018}, address = {Brussels, Belgium}
+author = {Cecchini, Flavio Massimiliano and Passarotti, Marco and Marongiu, Paola and Zeman, Daniel}, title = {Challenges in Converting the \emph{Index Thomisticus} treebank into Universal Dependencies}, journal = {Proceedings of the Universal Dependencies Workshop 2018 (UDW 2018)}, year = {2018}, address = {Brussels, Belgium}